 Tip #5: Bye Bye to standby

-Seventy-five percent of the electrical use by home electronics occurs when they’re on standby.
+75% of the electrical use by home electronics occurs when they’re on standby.
 These “energy vampires” suck electricity all day long—costing you an extra $100 each year.
-So if you’d like to keep that Ben Franklin in your wallet, unplug your electronics or plug them into a power strip, then turn off the strip.
+So if you’d like to avoid burning a hole in your pocket, unplug your electronics or plug them into a power strip, then turn off the strip.

 Tip #6: Use the right ring for the right thing

 If your cooker has a small ring, use a small pan.
 You might only be heating up a small meal, and doing so in a big pan wastes a lot of energy.
 Conversely if you try and heat a large pan on the small ring you're more likely to end up heating for longer than saving any money or energy.